masscry/nbody/README.md

+# WARNING

+Code has many issues, and almost no comments.
+It's usage may require some fixes to run on different machine.

 # nbody

-Barnes-Hut N-body simulation algorithm implementation
+Barnes-Hut N-body simulation algorithm implementation.

 ## Requirements